MIDDLE GRADES ADVANCED COURSES

 - Students who take dual enrollment courses will have grades recorded to their high school transcript and also their permanent college transcript.
 Therefore, students need to be very dedicated to their best performance in dual enrollment coursework because the resulting grades can greatly impact postsecondary education opportunities and scholarship opportunities.

-Contact your high school guidance counselor to see if you are eligible to take Dual Enrollment classes at SPC.
+Contact your high school counselor to see if you are eligible to take Dual Enrollment classes at SPC.

 The Executive Internship Program enables high school students to gain experience and expertise in particular professions.
 Through the Executive Internship Program, students are assisted academically and experientially in developing skills which promote self-directed learning, self-awareness, goal setting, creative problem solving, and cross cultural sensitivity.
 Students are selected for senior-year EIP participation through an application process that takes place in the junior year.